Menu Icon

 Intended parent

 Ultrasound imaging of the uterus using a sonohysterogram is often performed to look for uterine conditions that may interfere with pregnancy.
-Blood tests are also completed to determine blood type, vaccination status, and hormone levels, and to test for infectious diseases.xxiv
+Blood tests are also completed to determine blood type, vaccination status, and hormone levels, and to test for infectious diseases.xxiii

 Gestational carrier

-A gestational carrier is a woman who has an embryo transferred to her uterus for the purpose of carrying the pregnancy on another person or couple’s behalf.
+A gestational carrier is a female who has an embryo transferred to her uterus for the purpose of carrying the pregnancy on another person or couple’s behalf.
 Embryos transferred to a gestational carrier’s uterus may be created using a sperm donor.

 A gestational carrier may be used if the intended parent is unable or unwilling to carry out a pregnancy.
-There are various reasons for this, including medical conditions where pregnancy is contraindicated (e.g., poorly controlled high blood pressure), uterine conditions (e.g., absence of a uterus or a significant uterine abnormality), or logistical or personal reasons for not desiring a pregnancy.xxv
+There are various reasons for using a gestational carrier:xxiv

 What are the success rates for using donor sperm?